Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: Discussion

 \subsection{Limitations and Future Direction}

 This study still has some limitations.
-Firstly, our study initially carries out all the experiments based on the dataset with limited symmetry noise.
-In the actual medical scene, the distribution of label noise is unknowable.
-It’s worth exploring the taxonomy of label noise such as asymmetric (or label-dependent) noise [25].
+Firstly, our study initially carried out all the experiments based on the dataset with limited symmetry noise.
+In the {clinical settings}, the distribution of label noise is {unknown}.
+It{ is} worth exploring the taxonomy of label noise such as asymmetric (or label-dependent) noise\cite{frenay2013classification}.
 Asymmetric noise means that a ground-truth label is more likely to be mislabeled into a particular label, which is more reasonable in a real sense.
 Secondly, the features of noisy samples need to be further mined so that more noisy samples can be refurbished to correct ones and fewer clean samples can be refurbished to wrong ones.
-Thirdly, datasets from other medical scenarios such as CT, MRI and PET can be utilized further to validate the effectiveness of our proposed LMM.
+Thirdly, datasets from other medical modalities such as CT, MRI and PET can be utilized {to further} validate the effectiveness of our proposed \LMM.